 Spacecraft tracking and communications are made possible by a network of fixed ground stations located around the world.
 Whenever an orbiting spacecraft passes across the field of coverage of a ground station, the ground station can collect tracking data that allows determination of the spacecraft position and velocity.
 In this category is also considered the location of surface rovers and remote stations.

-For surface tracking stations, the station coordinates and uncertainties are commonly defined based on the ITRF (reference [3]), using Cartesian coordinates (see reference [4]).
+For surface tracking stations, the station coordinates and uncertainties are commonly defined based on the ITRF [3], using Cartesian coordinates [4].
 The reference point described by the coordinates is usually independent of its pointing direction.
 Pointing-dependent corrections, if significantly larger than the location uncertainty, are specified separately.

 STATE VECTORS AND ORBITAL ELEMENTS